jovantang26/Replicate-1---predicting-1RM/README.md

 # 1RM Calculator

-A TypeScript CLI tool to calculate estimated one-rep maximum (1RM) using the Epley formula, with structured raw data collection for building a training dataset.
+A TypeScript CLI tool to calculate estimated one-rep maximum (1RM) using the Epley formula.
+Chunk 1 provides basic calculation functionality, and Chunk 2 adds structured raw data collection for building a training dataset.

 ## Overview